haleanana/our-recipe/README.md

 - All buttons work and execute their assigned functions.
 9. **Search function**
 - Performed multiple searches using keywords and recipes associated to those keywords are displayed successfully.
 See[**Bugs**](#bugs-and-fixes) section )
+- If no results are found,the website successfully returns the "No results" feedback.
 10. **404 & 500**
 - 404 and 500 error simulated using "abort" and website successfully returns the intended feedback.